clowdr-app/clowdr-web-app/README.md

 |`TWILIO_CHAT_SERVICE_SID` | [Chat](https://www.twilio.com/console/chat/services)|
 |`FRONTEND_URL` | http://localhost:3000, for development|

-After entering these variables, press the big red button for initializing the conference.
-Assuming that succeeds, you should logout, and login again.
+After entering these variables, press the big red button for initializing the conference, and logout.

+### Backend Setup

+From here on, you must also run the [backend](https://github.com/clowdr-app/clowdr-backend) server.
+Follow the instructions there.

+After running the token server, login to your Clowdr app again.
 This time, you should see two additional panels, one on the left side and one on the right side, both related to text and video chat.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.